BradNeuberg/cloudless/README.md

 This project and its trained model are available under an Apache 2 license; see the license.txt file for details.

-Parts of the Cloudless project started as part of Dropbox's Hack Week.
+Parts of the Cloudless project started as part of Dropbox's Hack Week, with continued work post-Hack Week by Brad Neuberg.
 Contributors:
 * Johann Hauswald
 * Max Nova
 * Brad Neuberg